Section 1.1: What is (Social) Science? | Research

 An overgeneralization is when a broad pattern is erroneously assumed to exist based on very limited observations.

 Science is an effort to understand (or improve our understanding) of the world, with observable evidence as the basis of that understanding.
-This evidence can be gathered through the systematic observation of natural phenomena, or through experimentation.
+This evidence can be gathered through the systematic observation of natural phenomena or through experimentation.
 The Social Sciences are academic disciplines that scientifically study human aspects of the world using the scientific method.
 Social scientists often take all of these scientific considerations into account using the phrase “research methods.”Another important method of knowing is the method of authority.
 In other words, we believe something to be true because some authority tells us so.
 It would be impossible to investigate everything on our own and make our own observations.
 We often defer to experts.
 Sometimes we defer to people who are not actually experts as if they were.

 Science is an effort to understand (or improve our understanding) of the world, with observable evidence as the basis of that understanding.

-One of the most important things to keep in mind about social scientific knowledge creation is that social scientists aim to explain patterns in social groups.
-Most of the time, such a pattern will not explain every single person’s experience.
-This fact about the social sciences is at once intriguing and annoying.
-It is intriguing because, even though the individuals who create a pattern may not be the same over time and may not even know one another, together they create a pattern.
 Those new to social scientific thinking may find these patterns frustrating because they may believe that the patterns that describe their gender, their ethnicity, or some other facet of their lives don’t really represent their experience.
 That may well be an accurate observation.
 A pattern can exist among your group without your individual participation in it.
-Social scientists are pretty good at describing groups and predicting group behavior, and pretty terrible at predicting what any individual will do.
-When scientists use the empirical approach to acquire knowledge, they are said to be conducting
+Social scientists are pretty good at describing groups and predicting group behavior and pretty terrible at predicting what any individual will do.
+When scientists use the empirical approach to acquire knowledge, they are said to be conducting empirical research.

-empirical research.
 The most critical difference between our everyday observations and empirical research is that research is planned in advance of making the observation.
 This planning process helps the researcher greatly reduce the possibility of coming to wrong conclusions.
 Social scientists consider whom to observe, how to observe them, and when to observe them.
 A key word here is “systematically.”
 Conducting science (a.k.a. research) is a deliberate process!
 Unlike the other ways of knowing, science gathers information in a way that is structured and purposeful.

 The Role of Theory